san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             email: "claude@sandiegotechhub.com"
       signUpForms:
         - form:
-            label: "Sign Up"
+            label: "Give a Talk"
             url: "docs.google.com/forms/d/e/1FAIpQLSfHKVp-GtcXrXoY-qA5X9FWS6ssU9wNspDkI-OxUQvA3GdrOA/viewform"
       description: >-

-        The mission of San Diego Tech Talks is to bring high quality content to the San Diego community about once a month to bring people in the tech community together.
-The talks are usually a blend of two disciplines to get people interested in tech that may not have had a previous avenue into the discipline.
-For instance, how is machine learning affecting finance?
+        <p>The mission of San Diego Tech Talks is to bring high quality content to the San Diego community about once a month to bring people in the tech community together.</p>

+        <p>The talks are usually a blend of two disciplines to get people interested in tech that may not have had a previous avenue into the discipline.</p>

+        <p>For instance, how is machine learning affecting finance?
 Think TED Talks, but live and in San Diego.
-At each event, companies will get a chance to broadcast opportunities at their companies and individuals will get a chance to announce their skillsets to continue to grow and diversify our community.
+At each event, companies will get a chance to broadcast opportunities at their companies and individuals will get a chance to announce their skillsets to continue to grow and diversify our community.</p>

-        How to get involved:

-        Join the meetup at https://www.meetup.com/Carlsbad-Tech-Talks/ or contact ryan@airspacetechnologies.com if you are interested in helping out!
+        <p><a rel="noopener noreferrer" target="_blank" href="https://www.meetup.com/Carlsbad-Tech-Talks/">Join the meetup</a> or contact <a rel="noopener noreferrer" target="_blank" href="mailto:ryan@airspacetechnologies.com">Ryan</a> if you are interested in helping out!</p>

   - program:
       name: "Sponsorship / Partnership"